AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 The following diagram shows metadata for two turbines named `GEO1` and `GEO2`, each with three data streams:

 - The color-coded data streams show the specific data each stream is tracking, which is detailed in the **Stream Metadata** column.
 - The basic description of the stream data is encoded in the stream name.
-For example, for the third stream in the table, the metadata rule translated, `GEO1_P.ACT_PV`, into meaningful information.
+For example, for the third stream in the table, the metadata rule translated `GEO1_P.ACT_PV` into meaningful information.
 You see that `GEO1` is the name of the turbine and that `Active Power` is the measurement in this stream.
 - A metadata rule based on this stream naming pattern can capture active power values for all turbines in each wind farm.

 ![Metadata and streams](images/streams.jpg)

 Create metadata rules by selecting a stream as a template and then define the criteria to match with other streams.
-In the example below, AVEVA&trade; Data Hub shows a stream selected for metadata rule and identifies characters you could use to divide the stream name into parts using a + sign.
+In the example below, AVEVA Data Hub shows a stream selected for metadata rule and identifies characters you could use to divide the stream name into parts using a + sign.

 ![Adding metadata](images/metadata1.png)